Montgomery High School (New Jersey): Athletics

 The Montgomery High School Cougars compete a member of the Skyland Conference, which includes public and private high schools covering Hunterdon County, Somerset County and Warren County in west Central Jersey, and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,232 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 4 of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
-Sports offered at Montgomery High School include golf, wrestling, soccer, cross country running, baseball, football, ice hockey, field hockey, basketball, lacrosse, softball, swimming, gymnastics, fencing, cheerleading, Girl's volleyball, and track.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.
+Sports offered at Montgomery High School include golf, wrestling, soccer, cross country running, baseball, football, ice hockey, field hockey, basketball, lacrosse, softball, swimming, gymnastics, fencing, cheerleading, girls' volleyball, and track.

 The school participates in a joint ice hockey team with Hopewell Valley Central High School as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The 1991 boys soccer team finished the season with a record of 14-4-2 after winning the Group I state championship with a 1-0 win against Glen Rock High School in the final game of the tournament at Trenton State College.

 The boys' tennis team won the Group IV state championship in 1993 (vs. Haddonfield Memorial High School), 1997 (vs. Pitman High School), 1998 (vs. Madison High School) and 1999 (vs. Haddonfield), and won the Group IV title in 2017 (vs. Livingston High School), 2018 (vs. Westfield High School) and 2019 (vs. Montclair High School).
 The team won the Tournament of Champions in 2017 (defeating runner-up Newark Academy in the final match of the tournament), 2018 (vs. West Windsor-Plainsboro High School South) and 2019 (vs. Newark Academy).
 The 2019 team won the Group IV state title over Montclair 5-0 in the tournament final and went on to finish the season 23-0 after winning the Tournament of Champions over Newark Academy 3-2 in the final round.

 The girls swimming team won the Public Group B state championship in 2004 and the Public B title in 2015.
 The boys team won the Public Group B title in 2020.